rlite-project/RLite/README.md

 ### 4. Initialize a FSDP2 actor for training

 After generation, we drop all the weights of this vLLM actor and initialize the train actor.
+Note that the module **must** be initialized on `meta` device to get a low-memory module instance.

 ```python
 vllm_engine.meta()  # Release everything from GPU